 Requisite minimum load

-The correlation between load and service life is less evident at very light loads.
-Other failure mechanisms than fatigue are determining.
+The correlation between load and service life is less important for applications where there are very light loads.
+Failure mechanisms other than fatigue often prevail.

 To provide satisfactory operation, Y-bearings or Y-bearing units must always be subjected to a given minimum load.
 A general “rule of thumb” indicates that minimum loads of 0,01 C should be imposed.